Greenhouse gas emissions projections

 How this indicator was calculated

-Source: Environment and Climate Change Canada (2022) Canada’s Eighth National Communication and Fifth Biennial Report.
-Environment and Climate Change Canada (2022) National Inventory Report 1990-2020: Greenhouse Gas Sources and Sinks in Canada.
+Source: Environment and Climate Change Canada (2024) Canada’s First Biennial Transparency Report under the Paris Agreement.
+Environment and Climate Change Canada (2024) National Inventory Report 1990-2022: Greenhouse Gas Sources and Sinks in Canada.

-The uncertainty inherent in projections is addressed via modelling and analysis of alternate cases that focus on variability in: future economic growth, population projections and oil and natural gas production and prices.
+One way to address the uncertainty inherent in projections is via modelling and analysis of alternate cases that focus on variability in: future economic growth, population projections, and oil and natural gas production and prices.
 The sensitivity analyses generated through these alternate cases are used to identify a range of possible emissions projections.
-Through the sensitivity analysis of the “with measures” scenario, GHG emissions in 2030 are projected to range between 612 and 664 Mt CO2 eq, excluding LULUCF accounting contributions.
-The LULUCF sector is projected to reduce Canada’s emissions by 12 Mt CO2 eq in 2030.
+Through the sensitivity analysis of the "With measures" scenario, GHG emissions in 2030 are projected to range between 601 and 650 Mt CO2 eq, excluding LULUCF.
+The LULUCF accounting contribution is projected to reduce Canada’s emissions by 28 Mt CO2 eq in 2030.
+In 2035, the same range is expected to be between 552 and 654 Mt CO2 eq, and between 515 and 647 Mt CO2 eq in 2040, still when excluding LULUCF.

 About the indicators